Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-02/exercise-LNX-02.md

   2. cd - change directory
   3. ls -al - to list all the files and folders in the current directory.It shows who is the owner,group and others with their permissions.
   4. mkdir -to make a directory
+  5. Absolute path- refers to the entire path starting from the root directory
+  6. relative path - refers to the path starting from the directory the user is currently in

 ## Exercise